 OGC Attorney: The name of the attorney assigned to the Litigation Hold (LH).

-a) Snapshot – preserve relevant records indicated in the relevant period with a time stamp.
-The timestamp is the date the litigation hold was issued.
+a) Snapshot – preserve server records indicated in the relevant time period with a time stamp.
+The timestamp is the date the litigation hold was issued or received.

-b) Ongoing – preserve relevant records indicated in the relevant period and future versions with timestamps.
+b) Ongoing – preserve server records indicated in the relevant time period and future versions with timestamps.
 The ongoing capture can be done by IT personnel weekly, or monthly.

 Initiate Hold: mm/dd/yyyy (date the LH was initiated by OGC)